MonkeyAndres/MonkeyAndres.github.io/now.md

 - **Personal**
   - Reconnecting with myself
   - Living more present in the moment
-- **Cooking**
+- **Cooking / Diet**
-  - Cooking healthier meals and trying new recipes
+  - Eating more fruits and veggies
 - **Research**
-  - Virtualization technologies such as QEMU, KVM, XEN and LXD
-  - Filesystems such as ZFS, XFS, BTRFS
-- **Off-topic**: order old photos and put them in a timeline
+  - Emacs and Org-mode
+  - Fediverse and social media like Mastodon
 - **Blog**: preparing new blog posts

 # Paused projects